ngnjs/NGN/CONTRIBUTING.md

 ## Source Code Considerations

 As a _general practice_, all code should conform to **ECMAScript Final** features.
 This means Stage 3 and below will _not be accepted_.
-Most build/release tooling only supports these features.
+Most build/release tooling only supports final/stage 4 features.

 ### Exceptions to the Rule

 **A petition may be made to use Stage 3 features when such use presents a significant, measurable, and predictable impact on the code base.** The NGN maintainer(s) reserve all rights to refuse such petitions.
-In leyman terms, we'll cherry pick specification features that make NGN better.
+In layman's terms, we'll cherry pick specification features that make NGN better.
 Our goal is not to restrict features, it's to assure the maintainability and integrity of the project.

 > **Example Exception:**
 > The proposed Stage 3 public/private attributes can be used in NGN.
 NGN heavily utilizes private attributes/methods, which require significant boilerplate code to implement without the new proposal.
 Use of these new attributes are projected to reduce the code base size by 40%.
 This proposal was already implemented in V8 at the time (Chrome, Opera, Edge, Node.js) with no negative remarks from Mozilla (Firefox) or Apple (Safari).